Sol Palha: Financial & Economic Insights Euro and Dollar News Unveiled: Insights into Euro-Dollar Dance

 Either of the developments could have a powerful negative impact on the Euro.
 So when we look out the window, what we stated many times in the past might become a reality.
 “Every currency is rotten”, and the rats jump from one sinking ship to another.
 We are also very close to entering the competitive devaluation stage or what we have coined as “the devalue or die era”, where every nation starts to devalue its currency to gain an exporting edge.

-Thus individuals should not smugly gloat over the dollar’s demise, for they might be missing the real trouble that is taking place in their backyard.
-This problem facing the EU is another reason why the dollar could potentially mount a more substantial rally than most expect and why it might even potentially surpass all our posted targets.
+Thus, individuals should not smugly gloat over the demise of the dollar, for they might miss the real trouble that is taking place in their backyard.
+This problem facing the EU is another reason why the dollar could potentially mount a more substantial rally than most expect and might even potentially surpass all our posted targets.
 When the ship is sinking, panic takes over, and people jump before they look.
-Thus if anything out there makes investors feel skittish about the Euro, it could trigger a mad rush for the exits.
+Thus, if anything out there makes investors feel skittish about the Euro, it could trigger a mad rush for the exits.
 Are we saying this is going to occur?
-No, we are not, but given the large deficits five members in the EU are running; it’s safe to say that all is not well and that the situation could take a turn for the worse very rapidly.
+No, we are not, but given the large deficits five members in the EU are running, it’s safe to say that all is not well and that the situation could take a turn for the worse very rapidly.
 Greece could turn out to be another Iceland if they do not get their act together very, very fast.

 The Crucial Factor

-The US dollar, for all its current woes, is at least backed by the full faith of the US government; the Euro, in contrast, is backed by nothing.
-No one nation backs it; it’s supported by a group of countries whose economic conditions could/might force them to eventually abandon the Euro (strong examples right now are Greece and Italy, Spain and Portugal are not far behind).
+For all its current woes, the US dollar is at least backed by the full faith of the US government; the Euro, in contrast, is backed by nothing.
+No one nation backs it; it’s supported by a group of countries whose economic conditions could/might force them to eventually abandon the Euro (strong examples right now are Greece and Italy; Spain and Portugal are not far behind).
 As we advance, the currency markets will become increasingly complex and entangled.
 This is why we have pushed our subscribers over the years to ensure they have a core position in bullion (Palladium, Silver and Gold).

 Conclusion